KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/requirements/0003-audit-trail.md

 ### Security

 To mitigate the risk of data tampering of audit log, as well as data breach a separation of duties SHALL be implemented.
 The Services MUST NOT be able to read nor append to audit tables.
+Solution MAY use same schema in order to achieve that given appropriate access rights are put in place to ensure Services are not able to append -- willingly or via sql-injection type of attacks -- to the audit tables.

 ## Infrastructure Architecture